swcarpentry/communications/member-blogs/huff_katy.md

 ##  How did you become involved in SWC?

-In 2008, when I was a graduate student in the Unversity of Madison Wisconsin, my advisor, Paul P.H.
+In 2008, when I was a graduate student in the University of Madison Wisconsin, my advisor, Paul P.H.
 Wilson, recommended that I watch [this presentation](https://nanohub.org/resources/1811) that Greg put online while he was a professor at UT.
 Inspired by this, my friends and I, as The Hacker